skip to Main Content

 What are the effects of counterfeit telecommunication and ICT devices in Africa?

-On the African continent, it is estimated that 10 to 20% of mobile devices currently connected to the African telecom networks are counterfeit and the number continues to grow.
-A 2015 study on the economic cost of the fake phone market led by the European Union Intellectual Property Office (EUIPO) and the International Telecommunications Union (ITU) revealed that companies lost €1 Billion worth of smartphone sales in Africa due to pirated goods – that is 20% of the continent’s market.
-Globally, the losses add up to €45 Billion.
+On the African continent, it is estimated that 10 to 20% of mobile devices currently connected to the African telecom networks are counterfeit and this number continues to grow.
+A 2015 study on the economic cost of the fake phone market led by the European Union Intellectual Property Office (EUIPO) and the International Telecommunications Union (ITU) revealed that companies lost €1 billion worth of smartphone sales in Africa due to pirated goods – that is 20% of the continent’s market.
+Globally, the losses add up to €45 billion.

-Kenya loses an estimated Ksh.
-30billion ($270M) every year in tax evasion, through unlicensed goods and counterfeit devices.
-Such impact prompted the Communication Authority’s (CA) move to set up a Mobile Messaging Service to ascertain if a mobile handset is genuine or if it is a counterfeit, as part of its consumer protection mandate.
+Kenya loses an estimated Ksh 30 billion ($270M) every year in tax evasion through unlicensed goods and counterfeit devices.
+Such impact prompted the Communication Authority’s (CA) to set up a Mobile Messaging Service to ascertain whether a mobile handset is genuine or whether it is a counterfeit, as part of its consumer protection mandate.

-The free service requires users to send their mobile devices International Mobile Equipment Identifier (IMEI) via text message, and they receive a reply with the details of the mobile handset that corresponds to the IMEI number.
+The free service requires users to send their mobile devices’ International Mobile Equipment Identifier (IMEI) via text message.
+They then receive a reply with the details of the mobile handset that corresponds to the IMEI number.

-How to solve the problem of counterfeit telecommunication and ICT devices in Africa?
+How can the problem of counterfeit telecommunication and ICT devices in Africa be solved?

 In essence, the way to solve this problem is to strengthen our capabilities when it comes to the authentication and tracking of devices.